Unexpected opportunities emerge from a bottom-up understanding of consumers

-With Dcipher Analytics, seeing the world from the eyes of consumers has never been easier.
+With Dcipher Analytics, seeing the world through the eyes of consumers has never been easier

 Unlike traditional social listening techniques, the Dcipher Analytics approach is keyword-independent, deals with contextual ambiguity, and is able to identify the ”unknown unknowns” – surprising trends and narratives one would not have though of looking for.

 - Consumer narratives & tribes: What stories are consumers telling about a topic, product, or brand and what consumer tribes are driving consumption?